 2. Alki Beach

-For an opposite view of Seattle, head to West Seattle’s Alki Beach.
+For an opposite view of Seattle, head west of the city to reach West Seattle’s Alki Beach.
 It’s one of the only true sand beaches in the area, so it’s packed during the warm weather.

 You can see how the city looks from across Puget Sound, which is especially fun as the sun is going down.
 Alki Beach is a great Instagrammable spot in Seattle during both the day and night.

 You’ll head away from the city across the West Seattle bridge to reach this Instagrammable spot in Seattle.
-Take the Harbor Avenue exit to turn right on Alki Avenue, and drive about three miles until you start seeing the sandy beaches and shops.
+Take the Harbor Avenue exit to turn right on Alki Avenue and drive about three miles until you see the sandy beaches and shops.

 Parking can be tight here in the summer, so it might take you a bit to circle around until you find a spot.